Emilio Kosterlitzky: Costa Oeste Campaign

 In 1910, Kosterlitzky had clashed forces with Emil Lewis Holmdahl, who was an American mercenary.
-Holmdahl had previously work for Díaz as a captain in the rurales, which Kosterlitzky was in command of, as a security guard for the American railway operating near Mazatlán.
+Holmdahl had previously worked for Díaz as a captain in the rurales, which Kosterlitzky was in command of, as a security guard for the American railway operating near Mazatlán.
 He had repelled a raid in late October of the same year.
 Holmdahl had defected from the government forces to create his own faction.
-Throughout most of January, 1911, Holmdahl, along side an unknown number of men, had captured small towns and villages including a majority of Nayarit near the West coast.
-He had plans to capture Tepic, but failed after his men had betrayed him and was lure to an ambush.
+Throughout most of January 1911, Holmdahl, alongside an unknown number of men, had captured small towns and villages including a majority of Nayarit near the West coast.
+He had plans to capture Tepic, but failed after his men had betrayed him and was lured to an ambush.
 Kosterlitzky had ended up executing 300 of his men.

 Nogales

 In 1913, Kosterlitzky was commanding a force of 400 men in Northern Mexico to help stop actions of Venustian Carranza and Pancho Villa during the Mexican Revolution.
-On March 13, around 2,000 rebel forces, under General Alvaro Obregon, had attacked Kosterlitzky, and his 400 soldiers.
+On 13 March, around 2,000 rebel forces, under General Alvaro Obregon, had attacked Kosterlitzky, and his 400 soldiers.
 Fighting only lasted for a few hours up until he was eventually captured in Nogales, Sonora, by the revolutionaries.
 His remaining soldiers had retreated to the border and surrendered to the American garrison of Nogales, Arizona.
 He was jailed until 1914, when he, his wife, Francisca, and two daughters moved to Los Angeles, California.

 Later life and death

 After Kosterlitzky had moved to Los Angeles with his family, he became a translator for the U.S. Postal Service.
 During World War I, he pretended to be a German physician.
 Later in 1917, he was appointed as a special employee within the FBI.
-On May 1, 1922, he was appointed a Bureau special agent.
-Because of his unique qualifications he was assigned to work border cases and to conduct liaison with various Mexican informants and officials.
-He resigned from the FBI on September 4, 1926.
+On 1 May 1922, he was appointed a Bureau special agent.
+Because of his unique qualifications, he was assigned to work on border cases and to conduct liaison with various Mexican informants and officials.
+He resigned from the FBI on 4 September 1926.
 He returned to Mexico in 1927, to investigate a plot against the government of the state of Baja California.

-Kosterlitzky died in Los Angeles on March 2, 1928, and is buried in Calvary Cemetery in East Los Angeles.
+Kosterlitzky died in Los Angeles on 2 March 1928, and is buried in Calvary Cemetery in East Los Angeles.